Working with color harmonies in CorelDRAW Graphics Suite X6

 - how to create a gradient color harmony

-- how to export your color styles and harmony folders as a CorelDRAW style sheet for future use
+- how to export your color styles and harmony folders as a CorelDRAW style sheet

 For additional information on color harmonies, see: